ROSS-org/ross-org.github.io/_posts/2018-02-13-virtual-time-sampling.md

 category: instrumentation
 ---

-**NOTE:** Currently the virtual time sampling is only available in the `analysis-lps` branch.
-We expect to merge it into master soon, but for now you must switch to this branch to use it.
-It should be stable enough to use without issues.

 In order to support virtual time sampling in ROSS, specialized LPs called Analysis LPs were added to the ROSS core.
 These LPs are hidden from the model, so they will not affect any LP to PE/KP mappings.